 Yet, as part of learning how to live for yourself, remember that you should be filled with happiness whenever you do a good deed and shouldn’t need anything back in return.
 When you expect something in return, you live for others.
 But when you don’t, you start living for yourself, finding fulfillment in what you do rather than finding satisfaction in what others do.

 Have you ever had a conversation with a friend or family member and felt really low and depleted after talking to them?
 Perhaps you even felt bad about yourself at the end of the conversation?

 Some people are negative or difficult.
 It’s just in their nature, and there isn’t much you can do about it except to remove them from your life.
 Sure, it might sound harsh.
 But learning how to live for yourself implies learning your worth.
 And it also means learning how to be self-reliant and finding comfort in yourself.

 You don’t need anyone else to be complete, and you certainly don’t need negative or toxic people around you.
-So, if you’ve been holding onto toxic relationships because you were afraid to be lonely or felt compelled to, remember that you don’t need anyone but you.
+You are that GIRL.
+If you’ve been holding onto toxic relationships because you were afraid to be lonely or felt compelled to, remember that you don’t need anyone but you.
 When you live for yourself, you have a choice — the choice to surround yourself with positive people who bring you joy and fulfillment.

 Avoid Comparing Yourself To Others